shakes76/PatternAnalysis-2024/recognition/VisionTransformer-s4708525/README.md

 - Optimizer: ADAM (Adaptive Moment Estimation)
 - Scheduler: StepLR

-It uses early stopping mechanism, hence during the training, if the validation loss keep not improving after 10 epochs, it will stop the training.
+### Early Stopping Mechanism

+Early stopping prevents overfitting by monitoring validation loss during training.
+If the loss doesn’t improve for 10 consecutive epochs, training stops automatically.
+Therefore, the model stops learning when it’s no longer improving, helping it generalize better to new data.

 ## Results
 After training for the number of epochs = 100, the early stopping mechanism is triggered at the 43th epochs by resulting: